HenningLorenzen-ext-bayer/pkgdown-demo-ghp/README.md

 # Purpose

-Just a place to play around with GitHub pages, GitHub actions and the [{pkgdown}](https://cran.r-project.org/package=pkgdown).
+Just a place to play around with GitHub pages, GitHub actions and the [{pkgdown}](https://cran.r-project.org/package=pkgdown) package.